-Working as a Regulation Analyst within the Utility Regulator, you will be responsible for advising on energy and water issues, as they relate to NI consumers, and to the companies we regulate.
+Working as a Regulatory Analyst within the Utility Regulator, you will be responsible for providing analysis and advice on energy (electricity and gas) and water issues, as they relate to NI consumers, and to the companies we regulate.
 In addition, you will play an active role in supporting the organisation as it supports government initiatives as part of the climate change transition.